 The following select ancillary fees go to your Student Union and help support programming and resources to enhance your time here.
 Choosing to opt out of these fees may impact some of the supports and services we provide you on campus.

-The deadline to opt-out of select ancillary fees for the winter term is Friday, January 17, 2020.
+The deadline to opt-out of select ancillary fees for the spring term is Friday, June 1, 2020.

 |Name||Description||Cost per term|